kev365/plist_time_dump/README.md

 Feel free to use and modify this script.
 If you encounter any issues or have suggestions for improvements, please open an issue or pull request.

 Happy timestamp extraction!

+Known Issues:
+- There are some non-numeric strings it attempts to convert.
+Not an issue on the output.
+- The custom_format ending in -#### (like -5000) to show time zone, is not converting to UTC.
+- The UNIX timestamps in this format "1670632033.67562" are converting correctly, though are still ID'd are "Unknown_format"
+- The identification of HFS+ timestamps may not be working correctly.
+In current testing from my dataset, I have no output for this.
+- Read me needs updated for current capabilites.